TAKETODAY/today-infrastructure/today-retry/README.md

-This project provides declarative retry support for Spring applications.
-It is used in Spring Batch, Spring Integration, and others.
+This project provides declarative retry support for Infra applications.
+It is used in Infra Batch, Infra Integration, and others.
 Imperative retry is also supported for explicit usage.

 ## Quick Start

-This section provides a quick introduction to getting started with Spring Retry.
+This section provides a quick introduction to getting started with Infra Retry.
 It includes a declarative example and an imperative example.

 ### Declarative Example

-The following example shows how to use Spring Retry in its declarative style:
+The following example shows how to use Infra Retry in its declarative style:

 ```java
 @Configuration